Anthony Kern

-Anthony Kern is an American politician and a Republican former member of the Arizona Senate, representing District 27 since 2023.
-He previously represented District 20 in the State House of Representatives from January 5, 2015, to January 11, 2021.
-He is a member of the Arizona Freedom Caucus.
+Anthony Kern is an American politician who served in the Arizona Senate representing the 27th district from 2023 to 2025.
+A Republican, he was previously a member of the Arizona House of Representatives from 2015 to 2021.

-Kern lost his 2020 bid for reelection to the Arizona state House.
-After the 2020 presidential election, in which Joseph Biden defeated Donald Trump both nationally and in Arizona, Kern denied the election results and sought to overturn the election to keep Trump in power.
-Kern was among the fake slate of pro-Trump electors who unsuccessfully tried to cast Arizona's electoral votes for Trump, and as a result Kern was indicted by a grand jury in April 2024.
+After the 2020 presidential election, in which Joe Biden defeated Donald Trump both nationally and in Arizona, Kern, a member of the Arizona Freedom Caucus, denied the election results and sought to overturn the election to keep Trump in power.
+Kern was among the fake slate of pro-Trump electors who unsuccessfully tried to cast Arizona's electoral votes for Trump, and was indicted by a grand jury in April 2024.

-He won election to the state Senate in 2022, taking office in 2023.
 He ran for U.S. Congress in 2024, but lost in the Republican primary.

 Education

 Kern earned his bachelor's degree in business administration from Northern Arizona University.
 He also graduated from Glendale Community College's Law Enforcement Training Academy.

 Career before politics

 Kern worked for the El Mirage Police Department from March 2005 to November 2014, as a code enforcement officer.
 He is not a certified peace officer, despite falsely claiming to be a certified officer in a 2015 legislative debate, as well as on financial disclosure forms.

 During his tenure at the department, Kern was disciplined several times.
 In June 2014, the police department placed Kern on administrative leave for lying to a superior about a lost city-owned tablet computer.
 In August 2014, following a disciplinary hearing, Kern was fired from the police department.
 In 2014, the Maricopa County Attorney's Office added his name to its "Brady List" of officers with a record of misconduct or dishonesty.

 As a legislator, he tried to pass a law that would remove his name from the list, without informing the sponsor that it would apply to him.
 After it was disclosed that the bill was for Kern's benefit, House Bill 2671 was amended to eliminate the provisions that would have helped him.